Abhijit-2592/Abhijit-2592.github.io/about.md

 title: About
 permalink: /about/
 ---
 Hello there!
 I am Abhijit Balaji.
 I am an Engineer who is passionate about AI and ML.
 I got exposed to the fascinating world of deep learning when I was looking for alternatives to replace skilled quality inspectors in the manufacturing industries.
-I successfully built a CNN based vision inspection system using [Tensorflow](https://www.tensorflow.org/) which can replace skilled quality inspectors in manufacturing industries.
+I successfully built a CNN based vision inspection system using [Tensorflow](https://www.tensorflow.org/) which replaced skilled quality inspectors in manufacturing industries.
 This work of mine has acted as a seed for a startup company based in Chennai, India.
-That's when I fell in love with AI.
 Anything related to deep learning and computer vision excites me and I am here to share some of my adventures with AI!

 ### My details: